igorgaming/file-manager/README.md

 # file-manager

-Simple FastAPI app for files management
+Simple FastAPI app for files management.

+This app is PoC for UoW and Repository patterns.
+This patterns most likely overhead for such simple microservices.

 ## Project structure